LiskHQ/lisk-desktop/README.md

 │   ├── context/                   # React context configuration files
 │   ├── hooks/                     # React custom hooks
 │   ├── store/                     # Redux store resides here.
+│   │   ├── actions/               # Store actions reside here and are broken into script files dedicated to each system entity.
 │   │   ├── middlewares/           # All the Redux middlewares are places here and have their dedicated script files based on the system entities.
 │   │   ├── reducers/              # Redux reducers are located here. similar to actions and reducers, they are placed in script files named after the entity they represent.
 │   ├── utils/                     # Utility functions